flowcontrol12/docu/docs/04-User Guide/Configuration/03-Mapping/01-Lookups.md

 ### Edit file

-In the csv file, the data will be searched in by keys.
+In the csv file, the data will be searched by keys.

 Adding the file, you must set four parameters: